Ten practical tips to remember on the day of your law interview

 - Dress smartly – unless you are specifically told otherwise, it’s wise to wear a suit.

 - Always make sure you have planned your journey and know exactly what's required of you on the day.
-‘Give yourself enough time to get to the interview or assessment centre and make sure you’re familiar with the route,’ advises Ellinor Davey, graduate resourcing officer at RPC.
+‘Give yourself enough time to get to the interview or assessment centre and make sure you’re familiar with the route,’ advises Ellinor Davey, people and projects manager at RPC.
 ‘Have a healthy breakfast or lunch before you arrive so you have lots of energy.’

 - Greet everyone with a firm, but not bone-crunching, handshake and make good eye contact.
-‘Not having a firm handshake won’t lose you the job, but little things add up to how you’re perceived,’ advises Katie Meer, graduate recruitment adviser at Shearman & Sterling.
+‘Not having a firm handshake won’t lose you the job, but little things add up to how you’re perceived,’ advises Katie Makey, graduate recruitment officer at Shearman & Sterling.
 Equally, leave people with a lasting, positive impression by shaking hands at the end of the interview.

 - Assume that you are being tested from the moment you walk through the firm’s doors until you leave the building so be polite to everyone you meet.
 ‘Be confident, positive and take a professional approach to the day.
 At our firm you'll meet some of our partners, lawyers and trainees and get a real feel for what training with us would be like.
 By being polite and friendly to everyone you meet from across the firm you'll ensure that you are leaving people with a lasting good impression,’ says Ellinor.
 ‘But remember to think carefully about your outfit – first impressions also count!’

 - Deliver your answers like a professional – one-word answers or rambling life stories are inappropriate, while polished and succinct is good.
 ‘Think, and take time, before you speak.
-Remember that we are interested in those who can communicate clearly and succinctly,’ says Amelia Scott, graduate recruitment and development officer at Ashurst.
-'Genius is not good if it is lost in translation.’
+Remember that we are interested in those who can communicate clearly and succinctly,’ says the graduate recruitment and development officer at Ashurst.

 - Sit forward, look engaged and manage your facial expressions.
 Nervous gestures such as kicking or fiddling should be avoided.
 Instead, concentrate on breathing techniques and more subtle ways to calm nerves.
 If you’re not sure what a question means, ask for clarification.